andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-15-fifthpost.markdown

 ---
 Today I covered 'For' Loops from the [programmingexpert.io][course-site] course.

-""""""
+"""Exercise 1"""

 Here is some code I wrote for an exercise.
+The goal of the exercise was to use a single for loop to iterate through the two strings, and print all of their matching characters(i.e., the characters that are the same index and that are equal to each other), each on a separate line.

 """"""